XHTVL-TDT

 XHTVL-TDT (channel 13) is a television station in Villahermosa, Tabasco, Mexico, the flagship station of the Canal 13 regional network owned by Albavisión.
+It also airs programming from elnueve, ATV and La Red.

 Established in 1980, XHTVL was the first station in Mexico owned by Remigio Ángel González.
 It was a regional affiliate partner of Televisa until 2018, in the wake of the progressive disaffiliation of Televisa from its local stations and Albavisión's expansion plans to build a semi-national network.

 History

 XHTVL's concession was awarded on 23 April 1980.
 The station broadcast on analog channel 9.
+Its creation stemmed from XHLL-TV ceasing local programming in 1972, when it became financially unsustainable.
+It was the initiative of state governor Leandro Rovirosa Wade.
+In 1977, a feasibility study took place, while construction work for the station's building began in 1978, while in the following year, equipment orders from the United States came.
+Before starting regular broadcasts, a three tests were conducted: the first of which being the 1979 World Series on 9 October 1979, which was plagued by technical difficulties.
+On 1 December, the station broadcast coverage of the government's report, while from 9 February, to 30 April 1980, test broadcasts with canned material (national and international) were made.

+At the end of the trial period, the station started sending in technicials from Nuevo León, Guanajuato and the Federal District to prepare its staff.
+On 2 June 1980, the station started regular broadcasts, with a daily schedule running from 12pm to 12am.
+On 18 November 1980, the first local news program, Notinueve, was broadcast, airing live on weekdays between 2pm and 2:30pm.
+This was followed on 1 June 1981 by Caleidoscopio, also a half-hour program, airing after the 2pm news, running for one year.
+Other early local entertainment programs usually lasted for one year, such as Mosaico Dominical (variety show) and Estudio "L" (local music).
+Mundo Infantil del Nueve was aimed at children and aired between 3 and 4pm, carrying cartoons interspersed with live studio segments.
+Later, the slot was limited to cartoons.

+At the end of 1982, XHTVL installed its relay station in Tenosique, XHTOE-TV, channel 12.

 At the time, Tele-Emisoras del Sureste was owned by Remigio Ángel González, a Mexican-born entrepreneur who would later accumulate media holdings elsewhere in Latin America, as well as radio station owner Francisco Javier Sánchez Campuzano and Manuel Efraín Abán Méndez, who had placed the winning application for the frequency in 1979, beating out Jorge Kanahuati Gómez and Fernando Laurencio Pazos de la Torre.
 In 1987, Sánchez Campuzano exited the partnership, as well as his stake in Comunicación del Sureste, a parallel company that owned XHDY and XHGK television in Chiapas.